top of page

 11. CLOSING DAY!
 Closings usually are held at the Title Company, but may be other places.
 I will work with Title and the Listing Agent to schedule the time and place.
 The date has already been agreed upon in the contract.
 BRING- your photo ID (maybe 2 pieces) and any Funds needed to close in the way specified by the Title Company.
 (This may have been pre-arranged by you with a wire transfer or a with a check.)

 No matter what your budget is, we can find the perfect home for you.
 As a certified Real Estate Agent, I will be with you every step of the way, from helping you narrow your search to guiding you through the negotiation process.
-Everyone deserves to own their own home.
+Let's work together, and DO THIS!

 Interested in finding out more?
 Contact me to see how you can get started today.